What if you could avoid the crowds while seeing the changing of the seasons?

 9. Dubrovnik, Croatia

-Croatia has become one of the hottest tourist destinations in Europe.
+Croatia has become one of the hottest tourist destinations in Europe for the past few years.
+And this is for good reason.
+Incredible history, beautiful beaches, divine olive oil, and epic scenery make this one of the most fascinating places to visit.
 In the summer months this means crazy amounts of crowds and lines.
 To avoid this, head to Dubrovnik, Croatia in the fall for crisp temperatures and easy going travel.

 10. Zillertal, Austria